20c/django-inet/README.md

 ```

-### License
+## License

-Copyright 2014 20C, LLC
+Copyright 2014-2021 20C, LLC

 Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this softare except in compliance with the License.
+you may not use this software except in compliance with the License.
 You may obtain a copy of the License at

    http://www.apache.org/licenses/LICENSE-2.0